 Advanced Machine Learning Projects

-The advanced machine learning project focuses on building and training deep learning models and processing unstructured datasets.
+These advanced machine learning projects focus on building and training deep learning models and processing unstructured datasets.
 You will train convolutional neural networks, gated recurrent units, finetune large language models, and reinforcement learning models.

 In the Build Rick Sanchez Bot Using Transformers project, you will use DialoGPT and the Hugging Face Transformer library to build your AI-powered chatbot.